nesfit/ICS/Lectures/Lecture_10/Lecture.md

 ## Process

 - known from the [IOS course](https://www.fit.vut.cz/study/course/IOS/.en)
-- in the nutshell:
+- in a nutshell:
-  - **standalone** running program
+    - a **standalone** running program
-  - has its process identification (PID)
+    - has its process identifier (PID)
       - **does not share code and variables** with other processes
-    - needs OS for runtime / memory synchronization (mutexes, ...)
+          - needs OS support for runtime / memory synchronization (mutexes, ...)
-    - needs OS for data sharing (shared memory, ...)
+          - needs OS support for data sharing (shared memory, ...)
     - STDIN/STDOUT/STDERR

 ---

 ## Thread

 - known from the [IOS course](https://www.fit.vut.cz/study/course/IOS/.en)
-- in the nutshell:
+- in a nutshell:
   - runs **within a process**
   - **has its own stack but shares a heap**
-  - error in one thread can kill the whole process
+  - an error in one thread can kill the whole process
   - **shares code and variables** with other threads
     - needs OS for memory synchronization (mutexes, ...)
     - data are shared between threads using heap (needs protection - mutex, lock, semaphore, monitor, ...)